ora-io/docs/README.md

 # 🌈 Hyper Oracle

-Hyper Oracle is a programmable zkOracle network that safeguards blockchain security and decentralization.
+Hyper Oracle is a protocol and network for programmable zero-knowledge oracle that preserves blockchain security and decentralization.

-From indexing to smart contract automation, Hyper Oracle’s meta apps make on-chain data and off-chain computation useful and verifiable with fast finality.
+From indexing to smart contract automation, Hyper Oracle’s zkGraph Standards make onchain data and onchain-equivalent computation useful and verifiable with fast finality.
 Hyper Oracle empowers developers to interact with blockchain in new ways.

-Hyper Oracle replaces traditional oracle and middleware infrastructure's security and incentive mechanisms from staking to ZKP.
+Staking is the traditional, incentive-based security mechanism for oracles and other middleware infrastructure.
+Hyper Oracle replaces this incentive-based system with one based on zero-knowledge proofs (ZKP).